onnlucky/hotel/README.md

 Building
 --------

+(Please ignore the CMakeFiles.txt, it is a project description for IDEs.)

 requires libgc (aka boehmgc or bdw-gc) optionally libopenssl, portaudio, cairo + libjpeg and for a graphics environment, either gtk or cocoa